TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     ..  note::
         It is recommended to use
-        :ref:`cobj-fluidtemplate-properties-layoutrootpaths` (mind the
+        :ref:`cobj-fluidtemplate-properties-layoutrootpaths` (note the
-        plural "s") as it can be easily extended by custom templates provided by the sitepackage.
+        plural "s") as it can easily be extended by custom templates in the sitepackage.

 .. _cobj-fluidtemplate-properties-layoutrootpaths: